telexintegrations/telex-global-error-handler/README.md

 1. Navigate to your ASP.NET Core solution.
 2. Open the `Solution Explorer` in Visual Studio.
 3. Right-click on your solution and select **Add > Existing Project**.
-4. Locate the `TelexGlobalErrorHandler.csproj` file inside the cloned repository and add it to your solution.
+4. Once successful, locate the `TelexGlobalErrorHandler.csproj` file inside the cloned repository and add it to your solution.

 ### **Step 4: Reference the Project in Your Application**
 Modify your application's `.csproj` file to include a reference to the Telex Global Error Handling project: